 Results & Benefits

-At the same time, the South Euclid Walmart Supercenter installation gave GE valuable data for use in developing their next-generation LED products, including the Lumination IS Series LED Luminaire, which is estimated to be capable of saving approximately 300,000 kWh per year in a standard Walmart Supercenter location.
+At the same time, the South Euclid Walmart Supercenter installation gave GE valuable data for use in developing their next-generation LED products, including Lumination LED Luminaires, which are estimated to be capable of saving approximately 300,000 kWh per year in a standard Walmart Supercenter location.

 The successful launch of Walmart's all-LED store paved the way for Walmart's use of GE's energy-efficient, dimmable IS Series fixture as the new LED prototype ceiling fixture for all new Supercenter and Supercenter remodels and takeovers.